Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/organisational-operations/management-vs-technical-leadership.md

   the people management side of engineering.
 - Essentially, the more senior/experienced facilitators who guide other engineers on how to do good engineering, and be an example of a good engineer.

+Software Engineering is more than just a technical effort, it's a social effort as well, where a collection of people come together to do achieve... something, that involves making software.
+An organisation engaging in the making of software could be referred to as a [sociotechnical system](https://en.wikipedia.org/wiki/Sociotechnical_system).

+Management has primarily social and organisationally-supportive responsibilities, and technical leadership has its technical responsibilities but there are a collection of sociotechnical responsibilities that both technical leadership and management must collaborate on.
+It's basically a venn diagram:

+- A = Technical Leadership responsibilities
+- B = Management responsibilities
+- A intersects B on: Social software engineering operations